SOC 100 Introduction to Sociology (4)

 SOC 424 Social Welfare Policy (4)

 Investigates the history, concepts, programs, and practices of social welfare policies in the United States.
 Promotes an appreciation for the interrelatedness of practice and policy analysis in the field of social welfare scholarship.
-Prerequisite: ANT 321.
+Prerequisite: SOC 100 or equivalent and one 200 level or one 300 level Sociology course.

 SOC 446 The Individual and Society (4)

 Presents various ways to conceptualize the mutual influences of individual‑level and social‑structural processes.
 Addresses specific topics within social psychology, “human nature,” communication and language, perception, socialization, and the acquisition of roles, ideologies, and values.
-Prerequisite: ANT 321.
+Embraces the symbolic interactionist perspective.
+Focuses on understanding alcoholism.
+Prerequisite: SOC 100 or equivalent and one 200 level or one 300 level Sociology course.

 SOC 450 Sociology of Corrections (4)